Shalom Nagar: Early life

 Shalom Nagar was born into a religious family in Yemen in the mid-to-late 1930s.
 Sources differ as to the exact year: in their obituaries Haaretz and The Times of Israel report his year of birth as 1936, whereas The Jerusalem Post reports 1938.

 The New York Times described details of Nagar's early childhood as "sketchy", but noted that in interviews he said his father died when he was seven.
 In a 2004 interview with the Jewish magazine Mishpacha, he recalled his father searching for caves in which to hide in the event of a Nazi invasion of Yemen.

 In the same interview, Nagar recounted that after his father's death, his mother remarried, and her new husband did not fulfill a promise to take in her children.
 Some of his siblings were married off or taken in by other relatives, with Nagar mentioning three brothers and two sisters in total.
 Nagar consequently lived on the streets from the age of seven, according to his son Boaz.
 To avoid being forced to convert to Islam in a state-run orphanage, Nagar said that he "made sure to find shelter among the Jews," sleeping under market stalls in Sanaa, wrapped in his father's goat-skin tallit (a prayer shawl) and working odd jobs, including as a porter.

-Nagar made his way to Israel in 1948.
-He told Mishpacha that he and one brother travelled on foot through the desert to Aden, and covered each other with sand at night for warmth.
-In Aden they boarded airlifts organised by the Rescue Committee of the Jewish Agency.
+Nagar made his way to Israel in 1948, around the time of its declaration of statehood.
+He told Mishpacha that he and one brother traveled on foot through the desert to Aden, and covered each other with sand at night for warmth.
+In Aden they boarded airlifts organized by the Rescue Committee of the Jewish Agency.
 He recalled that his payot (sidelocks) were cut off as, he was told, in Israel there was no need for them to be used to distinguish Jews from Arabs.

 Nagar and his brother were taken to Kibbutz Shefayim.
 He later said they were shocked at the lack of religious observance and gender separation, and feared it was an attempt to convert them away from Judaism.
-Describing his reaction, he said, "no washing, no brachot, no head coverings, what kind of Jews were these?"
-He and his brother ran away to the Rosh HaAyin transit camp, and Nagar was subsequently sent to Kfar Haroeh.
+Describing his reaction, he said, "no washing, no brachot, no head coverings— what kind of Jews were these?"
+He and his brother ran away to the Rosh HaAyin transit camp, and Nagar was subsequently sent to Kfar Haroeh, a nearby religious Moshav.
 At the age of 16, Nagar joined the Israel Defense Forces, and two years later, he joined the army's elite Paratroopers Brigade.
-At this time he abandoned his traditional Jewish beliefs and became secular.
+During this period, in the mid-1950s, he abandoned his traditional Jewish beliefs and became secular.
 While in the army he also worked as a sapper, dismantling landmines.
 After completing his military service, he worked for the border police and joined the Israel Prison Service.